paritytech/polkadot/roadmap/implementers-guide/src/runtime/disputes.md

   1. If there is no dispute under `Disputes`, create a new `DisputeState` with blank bitfields.
   1. If `concluded_at` is `Some`, and is `concluded_at + config.post_conclusion_acceptance_period < now`, return false.
   1. If the overlap of the validators in the `DisputeStatementSet` and those already present in the `DisputeState` is fewer in number than `byzantine_threshold + 1` and the candidate is not present in the `Included` map
       1. increment `SpamSlots` for each validator in the `DisputeStatementSet` which is not already in the `DisputeState`.
-Initialize the `SpamSlots` to a zeroed vector first, if necessary.
+Initialize the `SpamSlots` to a zeroed vector first, if necessary. do not increment `SpamSlots` if the candidate is local.
       1. If the value for any spam slot exceeds `config.dispute_max_spam_slots`, return false.
   1. If the overlap of the validators in the `DisputeStatementSet` and those already present in the `DisputeState` is at least `byzantine_threshold + 1`, the `DisputeState` has fewer than `byzantine_threshold + 1` validators, and the candidate is not present in the `Included` map, decrement `SpamSlots` for each validator in the `DisputeState`.
   1. Import all statements into the dispute.
 This should fail if any statements are duplicate or if the corresponding bit for the corresponding validator is set in the dispute already.